§ 1 Business Name and Domicile

 When distributing dividends, the dividend paid on class B shares must be greater than that paid on class A shares.
 The difference between the dividends paid on the different share classes may be a minimum of one (1) per cent and a maximum two and a half (2.5) per cent, calculated on the amount obtained by dividing the share capital entered in the Trade Register by the number of shares entered in the Trade Register.

 Upon an offer by the Board of Directors, holders of class A shares shall have the right to present a claim that class A shares in their ownership be converted to class B shares at a ratio of 1:1 .
 The offer by the Board of Directors shall be communicated to the holders of class A shares by a letter sent to their addresses entered in the company's shareholder register.
 Any claim regarding a conversion shall be made in writing to the company's Board of Directors.
 The claim shall specify the shares which the holder wishes to be converted.
 After the period of the offer has expired, the Board of Directors shall, without delay, carry out the conversions based on the claims presented.
 Thereafter, a notification of the conversion shall be made without delay to the Trade Register for registration.
 The conversion will take effect when the registration has been made.

-The shares of the company are in the book-entry securities system.
+The company's shares are in the book-entry securities system.

 § 4 Board of Directors